 An International Standard Book Number (ISBN) is a unique identifier for a book or book-like item to allow that specific publication to be distinguished and located.
+An ISBN isn’t mandatory, but it will ensure that your publication is listed in Books in Print and easily identifiable.
 An ISBN is applied to an individual item (e.g. one title or edition of a title) and is unique to that edition.
 For example, if a book is released as an eBook as well as a paperback, it should have two ISBNs, one for each format.

-Serialised publications such as journals do not generally qualify for an ISBN and would usually have an ISSN.
-For more information about ISSN see ISSN International Centre - Requesting an ISSN.
+Serial publications such as journals and annual reports do not qualify for an ISBN and would usually have an International Standard Serial Number (ISSN).
+To obtain an ISSN, contact the Australian ISSN Agency.

 If your work is subject to legal deposit in New South Wales, it must be deposited at all of the following locations: